Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification

 In the main text, we showed that the transformer uses unlabeled context points to improve query prediction under a fixed label budget.
 Here we show that it does so via the same coupled mean-shift iteration identified in the fully supervised setting.

-Figure~\ref{fig:ssl_equivalence} (Left) compares the probability assigned to the ground-truth query class by the unconstrained and symmetrized transformers on the exact same inputs.
-The two predictions match closely across a wide range of problem instances, indicating that the models are functionally indistinguishable; symmetrization does not change the underlying computation, it simply makes it easier to expose and analyze.
+Figure~\ref{fig:ssl_equivalence} (Left) compares the probability assigned to the ground-truth query class by the unconstrained and symmetrized transformers on the exact same inputs after averaging across 5 training seeds.
+The two predictions match closely ($R^2=0.92$) across a wide range of problem instances, indicating that the models are functionally aligned; symmetrization does not change the underlying computation, it simply makes it easier to expose and analyze.

 Figure~\ref{fig:ssl_weights} provides complementary evidence at the parameter level: the learned weights exhibit the same cluster structure as in our linear classification experiments.
 Together, these results support the interpretation that the transformer implements essentially the same coupled mean-shift iteration in the semi-supervised regime, now operating jointly on the feature geometry and the partially observed labels.